 Mansfield Christian School admits students of any race, color, and national and ethnic origin and extends to them all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-We do not discriminate on the basis of race, color, or national and ethnic origin in administration of educational polices, scholarship programs, athletics, and other school-administered programs.
-MCS reserves the right to select students on the basis of academic performance, religious commitment, lifestyle choices, and personal qualifications including a willingness to cooperate with MCS administration and to abide by its policies (Romans 2:11).
+We do not discriminate based on race, color, or national and ethnic origin in administration of educational polices, scholarship programs, athletics, and other school-administered programs.
+MCS reserves the right to select students based on academic performance, religious commitment, lifestyle choices, and personal qualifications including a willingness to cooperate with MCS administration and to abide by its policies (Romans 2:11).